abzkunal01/testgenie/README.md

 # testgenie
-demo purpose
-just want to test it.
+demo purpose, just want to test my codebase that weather it can fetch any public repo and it's content or not.
-printf("Hello world")